replicatedhq/kurl.sh/src/markdown-pages/add-ons/k3s.md

 addOn: "k3s"
 ---

-[K3s](https://k3s.io/) is a lightweight Kubernetes distribution built by Rancher for the Internet of Things (IoT) and edge computing.
+[K3s](https://k3s.io/) is a lightweight Kubernetes distribution built by Rancher for Internet of Things (IoT) and edge computing.

 Rather than using the [Kubernetes add-on](/docs/add-ons/kubernetes), which uses `kubeadm` to install Kubernetes, the K3s add-on can be used to install the K3s distribution.
 This distribution includes Kubernetes as well as several add-ons for networking, ingress, and more.